ZachHembree/RichHudFramework.Client/api-supplements/Shared/UI/HudElements/Label.md

 ---
 `Label` is a HUD element dedicated to rendering formatted <xref:RichHudFramework.UI.RichText>.
 It acts as a high-level wrapper for the underlying text logic, bridging the text renderer with the UI graph through an internal <xref:RichHudFramework.UI.Rendering.ITextBoard>.

-This element handles drawing text with bounding and clipping.
-It provides full access to the underlying text interface via convenience properties like <xref:RichHudFramework.UI.Label.Text>, as well as direct access to the rendering and formatting interface through <xref:RichHudFramework.UI.Label.TextBoard>.
-It is a non-interactive, text-only UI element and does not render a background.
+This is a non-interactive text-only UI element that handles drawing text with bounding and clipping.
+It facilitates text manipulation through convenience properties like <xref:RichHudFramework.UI.Label.Text> and <xref:RichHudFramework.UI.Label.BuilderMode>, as well as direct access to the underlying rendering and formatting interface through <xref:RichHudFramework.UI.Label.TextBoard>.

 ---
 uid: RichHudFramework.UI.Label